Introduction: RPI Minetest Server 4.15

 Once done editing the minetest.conf file, type and run:

-Test to make sure you didn't screw it up by typing:
+Test to make sure you didn't screw anything up.
+Type:

 This will start the server.
 If you did it right, the server should start and be quiet.